 - Crateria and Brinstar sorta split the difference in Super Metroid; Maridia can be accessed from either, but the other areas can only be accessed from one or the other (Norfair from Brinstar, Wrecked Ship and Tourian from Crateria).

-- Tallon Overworld in the Metroid Prime game has elevators to all but one of the other zones.
+- Tallon Overworld in Metroid Prime has elevators to all but one of the other zones.
 True to form, it also plays the Brinstar theme from Metroid.

-- Temple Grounds in Metroid Prime 2 doubles as the Hub Level.
+- Temple Grounds in Metroid Prime 2: Echoes doubles as the Hub Level.

-- Bryyo Cliffside in Metroid Prime 3, but only for that particular planet.
+- Bryyo Cliffside in Metroid Prime 3: Corruption, but only for that particular planet.

 - The Main Sector in Metroid: Other M, which is very similar to the Main Deck from Fusion.